Financial Advisor vs. Financial Planner vs. Personal CFO: Who Do You Actually Need?

 If you need a spreadsheet, a Planner is helpful.

-But if you are feeling the weight of a transition and need a protected space to breathe, you need a Personal CFO.
+But if you are feeling the weight of Sudden Wealth and need a protected space to breathe, you need a Personal CFO.
 You have one shot to get this right.
 Don't guess with your security.

 Frequently Asked Questions

-While we specialize in "The Transition" (inheritance, sale of business), we also serve "Accumulators" who have built significant complexity.
-If your financial life feels chaotic, you may need the structure of a Charter.
+While we specialize in transition events (inheritance, sale of business), we also serve client who have built significant complexity.
+If your financial life feels chaotic, you may need the structure of an operating system.

 2. Can you work with my existing accountant?